davesteele/davesteele.github.io/_posts/2015-12-11-add-i18n-to-setup-py.markdown

 categories: development
 ---

-Python support for the translation file installation is not great.
+Python support for translation file installation is not great.
 Once you understand [how the the i18n build process works], it's not too hard to hand-roll the tasks yourself.
 Here's how I did it.